kli34/Presentation/README.md

 2. -- Rank the world rank from the highest to lowest in UK

 For Q2, we want to have our world rank for British schools ranked from highest to lowest.
 From the dataset, we still have world rank and we also have institution grouped.
 While ordering the world rank, we still did ASC.
 And then we have Cambridge ranked the 4th place, Oxford ranked the 5th place and other 8 British schools' ranking in the graph.
+And Univ of Virginia ranks 40 in the world but 108 for the publication

 ```SQL
 SELECT world_rank, institution